“Just living is not enough,” said the butterfly,

 Don’t judge my Indonesian… I basically said “I” hahaha, but I guess he got it.
 Judging his gestures and his angry look he didn’t seem to be that happy about my scooter standing on the sidewalk.
 I tried to gesture back, that there was a LOT of space left and no-one except for him seemed to care.
 Looking back now, I am quite happy he did not understand much of my “Indonesian”.
 While I was wildly throwing up my arms in the air, he handed me a ticket.
 1000 Rupiah it said, which was about 6 cent.
 HA!
 Riding off with my scooter I thought about the insane amount of parking tickets I had to pay back in Germany and figured Indonesia was a beautiful country.

 But I had more important things to be happy about: I was on my way to Hanamon Road to get my first tattoo.
 I had been carrying the design in my wallet for the past 2 years and I wanted to get it on Bali, not Java.
 I was about to leave the following day, so I had to hurry up.
 I reached the tattoo place and Jim Bim got ready to get out the ink.
 His professional name did not impress me, neither did the action movie he was watching whilst tattooing me.
 I was in pain!
 I admired his calm hands when the movie got more exciting, but sometimes he needed a break to catch up with the storyline.
 Understandable.
 About 15-20 Minutes later I was set and ready to leave the place.
 “5 days no water”, he shouted.
 “That’s alright,” I figured.
-I’ll spend the next few days in a car- there won’t be much water.
+I’ll spend the next few days in a car to Java- there won’t be much water.

 I got back on the scooter and felt the stings of my newly damaged, but beautifully coloured skin.
 It felt good.
 I felt rebellious.
 Would I tell my parents?
 Haha, probably not.
 When I was riding along the bumpy road, the sun shining into my face, I suddenly saw something I had seen earlier before.